telerik/blazor-docs/components/treeview/checkboxes/overview.md

 # TreeView Checkbox Selection

 The Checkbox Selection of nodes is an alternative to the [standard selection]({%slug treeview-selection-overview%}).
-It provides a different UX by not adding the red highlight color on the selected node.
-Instead a checkbox is rendered to the left of each item in the TreeView and the user utilizes them to select the desired nodes.
+It provides a different UX by not adding the background highlight color on the selected node.
+Instead, a checkbox is rendered to the left of each item in the TreeView and the user utilizes them to select the desired nodes.

 The TreeView lets the user select one or more nodes by using checkboxes.
 You can also pre-select them with your own code.

-For brevity this article is separated into the following segments:
+This article is separated into the following segments:

 * [Basics](#basics)
 * [CheckedItems](#checkeditems)